 We encourage all cancer survivors to be proactive in learning about this condition.
 With help, you can learn strategies to be able to manage it on your own.

-From “Coping with lymphedema,"by Lexi Harlow and Sue Frohreich, Seattle Cancer Care Alliance Physical Therapy Clinic
+Information courtesy of Lexi Harlow and Sue Frohreich of Seattle Cancer Care Alliance's Physical Therapy Clinic

 Has lymphedema affected your life?
 Tell us about it on Facebook.